Related Video: Transurethral Resection of the Prostate (TURP)

 Risk Factors

-BPH is most likely to occur in men aged 50 years or older.
-Other things that may increase the risk of BPH are:
+BPH is most likely in men aged 50 years or more.
+Other things that may raise the risk of BPH are:

-- Metabolic syndrome—combination of high blood pressure, high cholesterol, high blood glucose, and overweight
+• Metabolic syndrome—this is when a person has high blood pressure, high cholesterol, high blood glucose, and are overweight

 SymptomsandDiagnosis